itav/serializer/README.md

 <a name="quick_start"></a>
 ## Quick Start

-Php serializen allows you to switch between:
+Php Serializer allows you to switch between:
 ####objects --- arrays --- json, xml

 ```php